Snehalmiraje/fresherbatch-june2021/README.txt

-chnage made at css-assignment brnach
-About section 0 assignment:
-basic command like:-
+chnage made at css-assignment brnach///comment says that readfile lin1 chnaged in js About section 0 assignment: basic command like:-
 1.status ////this comment is added to make chnage at master branch.